-Need for local services.
+Distribution-connected resources are needed for local services.
 Going forward, we anticipate a continued need for distribution-level solutions to local grid problems as the system transitions to carbon neutrality and more distributed solar PV.
-Accelerating weather and environmental risks also point to higher future resilience needs at the community and customer levels that cannot be met by transmission-connected resources.
+Accelerating weather and environmental risks also point to higher future resilience needs at the community and customer levels that cannot be met by transmissionconnected resources.
 Resilience is discussed further in the next subsection.

-Challenge of peaker replacements.
+The challenge of peaker replacements calls for creative solutions across all grid domains.
 The state must face the challenge of replacing part or all of its local fossil-fired generation and capacity in order to meet clean energy goals.
-Energy storage installed across all domains has proven capable to serve local capacity needs through several local RA capacity procurement tracks.
-These procurements helped to address local constraints due to generator retirements such as the once-through cooling-driven retirements and retirement of the San Onofre Nuclear Generating Station.
+The CPUC's local RA capacity procurements demonstrate how energy storage can help address local constraints due to generator retirements such as the once-through cooling-driven retirements and retirement of the San Onofre Nuclear Generating Station.

-The path towards cost-effectively replacing existing local generating resources depends on the utilities' and developers' ability to find innovative low-cost alternatives.
+The path towards cost-effectively replacing additional existing local generating resources depends on the utilities' and developers' ability to find innovative low-cost alternatives.
 We screened the cost-effectiveness of around 100 individual natural gas peaker units' replacement with energy storage under the challenging system conditions observed in 2020.
 We find that replacing peakers' output with standalone storage would require either significantly overbuilding storage MW or installing long-duration storage at relatively high cost.

 Under today's grid-scale energy storage costs, replacement of the local peakers in California will likely require significant investments: very few peakers can be replaced with standalone storage at \$10/kW-month and most peakers would require well above \$15/kW-month, which is several times higher than the current RA price levels.
 If the site or local area has sufficient land that can be used to install solar capacity, developing storage paired with solar can reduce the need for overbuilding MW and/or duration, and lower net costs.
 With current cost levels, about 4,000 MW (40%) of the peakers in California can be replaced with solar + storage at \$10/kW-month.
 If the current supply chain issues are addressed, and battery and solar PV costs decline as previously projected, up to 9,000 MW (90%) of the peaker capacity can be replaced at a net cost of \$5/kW-month (Figure 54).
-Exactly how much can be replaced, however, will depend upon site-specific considerations, including: (a) the peaker's relative to-go costs to stay online, (b) whether or not the energy storage replacement can obtain interconnection rights to oversize its MW capacity relative to peaker's capacity, and (c) whether or not solar PV can be developed at a reasonable cost within the local capacity-constrained area.